Bachelor of Science in Health Informatics and Information Management (HIIM) Program

 - Serve as role models for others in the profession through acquisition of appropriate credentials and through active involvement in professional organizations

 - Apply personal attitudes and attributes critical to HIIM professional leadership

-As a ResU HIIM graduate, you will be eligible to sit for the Registered Health Information Administrator certification examination offered by the American Health Information Management Association (AHIMA).
+As a ResU BSHIIM graduate, you will be eligible to sit for the Registered Health Information Administrator certification examination offered by the American Health Information Management Association (AHIMA).
 Upon successful completion of the exam, you will be credentialed as a Registered Health Information Administrator (RHIA)*.